0LNetworkCommunity/documentation/docs/archive/canonical/technical/Proof_of_Fee_Part_1.md

 MEV can be significant.
-In the early days of the Ethereum Post\-Merge, as the cost of consensus went down, the share of MEV became higher.
+In the early days of the Ethereum Post-Merge, as the cost of consensus went down, the share of MEV became higher.
 In September 2022, post merge, the MEV would average $100K, per day, while earnings from subsidies was $2M and transaction fees roughly $700k.
-Though on certain days, there are worrisome outliers, on September 27th 2022, the total subsidies paid to operators was $2\.14M, while Tx Fees was $0\.67M and the MEV was $1\.5 M, that is 50% extra earnings over expected in\-protocol earnings. (see, [https://www.theblock.co/data/on\-chain\-metrics/ethereum](https://www.theblock.co/data/on-chain-metrics/ethereum)).
+Though on certain days, there are worrisome outliers, on September 27th 2022, the total subsidies paid to operators was $2\.14M, while Tx Fees was $0\.67M and the MEV was $1\.5 M, that is 50% extra earnings over expected in-protocol earnings. (see, [https://www.theblock.co/data/on-chain-metrics/ethereum](https://www.theblock.co/data/on-chain-metrics/ethereum)).

-In the long term there may be technical solutions to MEV attacks, such as the block producer and proposer separation seen in Ethereum (Flashbots MEV\-Boost Relay).
-There may also be solutions on the application layer for "tricking the bots" (see: [https://www.mev.wiki/attempts\-to\-trick\-the\-bots](https://www.mev.wiki/attempts-to-trick-the-bots)), and for fun see some applications' mousetraps: ([https://www.coindesk.com/tech/2021/03/22/bad\-sandwich\-defi\-trader\-poisons\-front\-running\-miners\-for\-250k\-profit/](https://www.coindesk.com/tech/2021/03/22/bad-sandwich-defi-trader-poisons-front-running-miners-for-250k-profit/))
+In the long term there may be technical solutions to MEV attacks, such as the block producer and proposer separation seen in Ethereum (Flashbots MEV-Boost Relay).
+There may also be solutions on the application layer for "tricking the bots" (see: [https://www.mev.wiki/attempts-to-trick-the-bots](https://www.mev.wiki/attempts-to-trick-the-bots)), and for fun see some applications' mousetraps: ([https://www.coindesk.com/tech/2021/03/22/bad-sandwich-defi-trader-poisons-front-running-miners-for-250k-profit/](https://www.coindesk.com/tech/2021/03/22/bad-sandwich-defi-trader-poisons-front-running-miners-for-250k-profit/))